ishiprak/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 Virtual machine (VM)	EC2 instances	t3.micro	3	Deployed in DR Kubernetes cluster	EKS		2	Deployed in DR
 VPC				Created in multiple locations
-Application load balancer	Amazon ELB			Deployed to DR SQL cluster	Amazon RDS		2 (in each cluster)	Replicated in primary and secondary zones
+Application load balancer	Amazon ALB			Deployed to DR SQL cluster	Amazon RDS		2 (in each cluster)	Replicated in primary and secondary zones

 ### Descriptions
 More detailed descriptions of each asset identified above.

+- Asset 1:
+    * The service used here is AWS Elastic Cloud Compute (EC2)
-* Each VM has 3 instances (EC2)
+    * Each Virtual Machine (VM) has 3 instances (EC2)
+    * The instance size chosen here is t3.micro for each cluster
+    * We have desployed the VM clusters in two regions, one primary (zone 1) and other DR (zone 1) as well

+- Asset 2:
+    * The service used here is AWS Elastic Kubernetes Service (EKS)
     * Each Kubernetes cluster has 2 nodes (EKS)
+    * We have desployed the Kubernetes clusters in two regions as well, one primary (zone 1) and other DR (zone 1)

+- Asset 3:
+    * The service used here is AWS Virtual Private Cloud (VPC)
     * The VPC has IPs in multiple availability zones (VPC)
+    * Here the VPC is also deployed for both primary region (zone 1) and DR region (zone 2)

+- Asset 4:
+    * The service used here is AWS Application Load Balancer (ALB)
-* An application load balancer in each region (ALB)
+    * An application load balancer has been deployed in each region (ALB)
+    * ALB helps to distribute the incoming application traffic to appropriate nodes in the cluster

+- Asset 5:
+    * The service used here is AWS Relational Database Service (RDS)
-* 2 instance nodes for each SQL cluster are present (primary and secondary clusters) and each cluster has multiple availability zones
+    * Two instance nodes for each SQL cluster are present (primary and secondary clusters)
+    * Each cluster has multiple availability zones
+    * The Secondary cluster (Zone 2) acts as a replica cluster for Primary cluster (Zone 1)

 ## DR Plan
 ### Pre-Steps:
 List steps you would perform to setup the infrastructure in the other region.
 It doesn't have to be super detailed, but high-level should suffice.